Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties

 Overall, the behaviour of the saliency maps leads to an overemphasis of edges and significantly reduced blurring in smooth regions, especially for high noise levels.
 This aligns with the observations presented in Figure~\ref{fig:forward_operator_net}.

 We also examined the clustering results of the network with varying Lipschitz parameters.
 Our analysis confirms that smaller Lipschitz parameters significantly reduce the network's expressiveness, as previously discussed.
-As a result, the network's ability to learn an effective regularization from the data is limited for smaller Lipschitz parameters.
-For the sake of completeness, the results can be found in Appendix~\ref{sec:cluster different lip}.
+The results can be found in Appendix~\ref{sec:cluster different lip}.

 So far, the investigations have been based entirely on a single image from the test set, which may lead to biased conclusions.
 This limitation arises because comparing clustering results across different images, let alone the entire test set, is challenging.
 Pixel cluster affiliations can vary significantly between different networks and images, making automated comparison difficult.
 To obtain more reliable results, we decided to manually cluster the pixels of each image in the test set to create comparable clusters.
 Based on the operator's behavior and the clustering results of the balloon image, we chose to divide the pixels of each image into two groups: those belonging to smooth areas and those belonging to the edges.